 The leafy spurge invasion in the Yampa River Basin is still in progress—what we see today does not define the potential extent of future infestations.
-Under the direction of Dr. Tekiela, Chloe Mattilio is also working on an invasion risk predictive model for the basin that will aid leafy spurge control efforts now and into the future.
+Under the direction of Dr. Tekiela, University of Wyoming graduate student Chloe Mattilio developed a leafy spurge invasion risk model for Moffat and Routt counties.

 A primary resource for this model was the extensive spatial dataset that has been developed in nearby Fremont County, Wyoming.
 Locations of leafy spurge populations have been recorded by Fremont County Weed & Pest for years, resulting in a robust dataset cataloging over 14,000 individual populations.
 By correlating environmental data for the Fremont County and Yampa River study area infestations (including soil type, texture, and pH; annual and monthly mean climate temperature and precipitation; location slope, elevation, and aspect; as well as infestation proximity to roads and developed areas), Chloe built a predictive model for the Yampa River Basin, which will facilitate monitoring potential habitats for the arrival of new leafy spurge infestations in the future.